wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/active-response_manager.rst

 disabled
 ^^^^^^^^

 Toggles the active-response capability on and off.
-Setting this option to ``yes`` on ``manager.conf`` file will disable active-response on the manager and all agents.
+Setting this option to ``yes`` on ``manager.conf`` file disables active-response on the manager and all agents.

 .. note::